gremarsl/norway_pension_fund_analysis/README.md

       `STRUCTURE TO COPY`
       `"####COPY THIS DATA ABOVE TO data.py #####`
    3. Copy this structure into `data.py`.
-   4. Give the matrix a name e.g. my_collected_data
+   4. Give the matrix a name e.g. `my_collected_data`
-   5. Reference this name in `user_config.py`.
+   5. Reference this variable `my_collected_data` with the parameter `data_to_visualize` in `user_config.py`.

 2. then another program execution can take place (this time path 2).
 With:
    1. `collect_companies_from_data = 0` and `visualize_data = 1`.

+## Improved usage
+Here's some more info if you're already a little more familiar with the parameters described above.

+### Performance - Number of companies to analyze
 As briefly mentioned above, the first path is very computationally and time intensive.
 The execution time of the data collection depends decisively on the number of companies to be analyzed.
 Simple: More companies -> more data collection actions.
 Here, there is no longer a linear relationship between execution time <-> number of companies.
 The number of companies to be considered can be limited with: `number_of_companies_to_analyze` in `user_config.py`.

+### Analyze other industries
+You can analyze further industries and can choose among the list `industries`.
+Lets say you want to analyze the investments of the norges bank in the consumer goods industry, just assign
+`industry_to_analyze = "Consumer Goods"`  in `user_config.py`.

 ## Possible Improvements
 - Improved Config adujstments